meetKazuki/QuickCredit/README.md

 ## Project Overview

 Quick Credit is an online lending platform that provides short term soft loans to individuals.
-This helps solve problems of financial inclusion as a way to alleviate poverty and empower low income earners.
+It seeks to solve problems of financial inclusion as a way to alleviate poverty and empower low income earners.

 ## Features